 #5.
 Attempt to identify what instrument has the melody at any one moment.
 Rather than hearing the “Woodwinds” play, ask your ears whether they are listening to a flute, clarinet, oboe, bassoon, horn, or piccolo.
 If you can’t tell by listening, try tell by watching.
 Often music is written like a game of catch, where the flute plays a bit and then throws the melody to the clarinet, who then passes it off to the cellos.
 If you’re quick, you might be able to spot who is “it”.

 #6.
-Close your eyes and pretend that you are an iTunes visualizer.
+Close your eyes and pretend that you are an Apple Music visualizer.
 Create shapes and colors in your mind that match the music you’re hearing.
 (This works especially well for 21st century non-tonal pieces that aren’t always quite as enjoyable in conventional ways.)

 #7.
 If you’re close enough, learn something about the instruments that you never knew before.
 How many fingers does a harpist actually use to play the harp?
 What keeps a cello from sliding away from the cellist?
 Which hand does a bassist use to hold the bow?